 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Kenya for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the Kenyan High Commission for the most up-to-date information.

 Kenya is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Kenya.
 If you are arriving from a country infected with yellow fever you will be required to present a valid yellow fever certificate to be allowed entry into Kenya.